What Percentage of Truck Accidents are Caused by Cars?

 - Any other damages you suffered as a result of the accident

-Having said that, Munley Law truck accident attorneys have the expertise and vast experience to fight for maximum compensation.
+Munley Law Personal Injury Attorneys truck accident attorneys have the expertise and vast experience to fight for maximum compensation.

-Do I Need an Attorney After a Truck Accident?
+Q: Do Truck Drivers Need an Attorney After a Truck Accident?

-Accidents are traumatizing.
-Recovering from one can be challenging, to say the least.
-Regaining your life without any help or compensation can be overwhelming and depressing.
-There are many legalities involved after a truck accident, and you don’t have the know-how to maneuver through.
-So, yes, you need a Munley Law truck accident lawyer to help you with all legal issues while you recuperate and focus on rebuilding your life.
+A: Accidents are traumatizing.
+Recovering from one can be challenging Regaining your life without any help or compensation can be overwhelming and depressing.
+There are many legalities involved after a truck accident, and you don’t have the know-how to maneuver through them.
+So, yes, you need a Munley Law Personal Injury Attorneys truck accident lawyer to help you with all legal issues while you recuperate and focus on rebuilding your life.

-After the accident, the matter is handled by the authorities.
-However, the law requires you to file a report within five days of the crash when;
+A. After the accident, the matter is handled by the authorities.
+However, the law requires you to file a report within five days of the crash when:

 After you’ve gathered the necessary information – from both parties – you can go ahead and file the report with PennDOT.
-To make sure you do it right and the process goes smoothly, review the crash report with truck accident attorneys from Munley Law.
+To make sure you do it right and the process goes smoothly, review the crash report with truck accident attorneys from Munley Law Personal Injury Attorneys.

-After recovering from the shock, what you do and the steps you take immediately after the accident can go a long way in contributing to your case, compensation, and insurance.
-Understandably, the accident is traumatic, but you must focus and take these steps;
+A. After recovering from the shock, what you do and the steps you take immediately after the accident can go a long way in contributing to your case, compensation, and insurance.
+Understandably, the accident is traumatic, but you must focus and take these steps:

 The evidence collected or handed over to the parties’ insurance companies goes a long way in determining fault.
-It’s up to your Munley Law truck accident lawyer to determine the passenger car is at fault.
+It’s up to your Munley Law Personal Injury Attorneys truck accident lawyer to determine whether the passenger car is at fault.
 The attorney will prove the driver either acted negligently or violated rules and laws.

 Pennsylvania law applies a modified comparative fault rule when ruling who’s at fault and to what magnitude.
 The law states the plaintiff is only allowed to recover damages if it’s determined they aren’t at fault beyond a certain percentage.

-For instance, if the court or jury finds 20% at fault, you can recover damages up to 80%.
-However, this rule doesn’t allow the plaintiff to recover damages if it’s found they are 50% and above at fault.
+For instance, if the court or jury finds 20 percent at fault, you can recover damages up to 80 percent.
+However, this rule doesn’t allow the plaintiff to recover damages if it’s found they are 50 percent and above at fault.

 - All current and future medical expenses